muratturan19/Smart_Price/README.md

 ```

 These values configure the internal `agentic_doc` Settings object.
 The
 optimal numbers depend on your API rate limit and document size.
+The same
+`MAX_RETRIES` and `MAX_RETRY_WAIT_TIME` variables control how often the
+fallback OCR+LLM parser re-attempts timed out requests.

 ``agentic_doc.parse`` now returns a list of ``ParsedDocument`` objects.
 The
 tools use the first item in that list.
 When an extraction guide provides